wizzymore/adl/README.md

 `adl create Deno as a platform`

 This will create a new README in your `adr` directory (creating that directory if necessary) and a README that begins with a series of 0-padded numbers and args after `create`.
-For example, if this was your first ADR, it would create the file `YOUR_PROJECT_ROOT/adr/00000-Deno as a platform.md`.
+For example, if this was your first ADR, it would create the file `YOUR_PROJECT_ROOT/adr/00000-Deno-as-a-platform.md`.
 It would then generate a README in the same directory and start cataloguing your ADRs for you.

 ### Regenerating the README